Apr 06, 2025

 1. Must demonstrate an educationally and economically disadvantaged background

-2. Must be a New Jersey resident 12 consecutive months prior to receiving the award
+2. Must be a New Jersey resident 12 consecutive months before receiving the award

 3. Must apply and be accepted to a participating New Jersey college or university